ray-project/llm-numbers/README.md

 ### ~50:1 -- Cost ratio of GPT-4 to GPT-3.5 Turbo[^3]

-What this means is that for many practical applications, it’s much better to use GPT-4 for things like generation and then use that data to fine tune a smaller model.
+What this means is that for many practical applications, it’s much better to use GPT-4 for things like generation and then use that data to fine-tune a smaller model.
 It is roughly 50 times cheaper to use GPT-3.5-Turbo than GPT-4 (the “roughly” is because GPT-4 charges differently for the prompt and the generated output)  – so you really need to check on how far you can get with GPT-3.5-Turbo.
 GPT-3.5-Turbo is more than enough for tasks like summarization for example.

-### 5:1 -- Cost ratio of generation of text using GPT-3.5-Turbo vs OpenAI embedding lookup
+### 5:1 -- Cost ratio of generation of text using GPT-3.5-Turbo vs OpenAI ADA v2 embedding

 This means it is way cheaper to look something up in a vector store than to ask an LLM to generate it.
-E.g. “What is the capital of Delaware?” when looked up in a neural information retrieval system costs about 5x[^4] less than if you asked GPT-3.5-Turbo.
+E.g. “What is the capital of Delaware?” when looked up in a neural information retrieval system costs about 5 times[^4] less than if you asked GPT-3.5-Turbo.
 The cost difference compared to GPT-4 is a whopping 250x!

-### 10:1 -- Cost ratio of OpenAI embedding to self-Hosted embedding
+### 10:1 -- Cost ratio of OpenAI embedding to self-hosted embedding

 > Note: this number is sensitive to load and embedding batch size, so please consider this approximate.

 In our blog post, we noted that using a g4dn.4xlarge (on-demand price: $1.20/hr) we were able to embed at about 9000 tokens per second using Hugging Face’s SentenceTransformers (which are pretty much as good as OpenAI’s embeddings).
-Doing some basic math of that rate and that node type indicates it is considerably cheaper (factor of 10 cheaper) to self-host embeddings (and that is before you start to think about things like ingress and egress fees).
+At that rate and that node type, it is 10 times cheaper to self-host embeddings (and that is before you start to think about things like ingress and egress fees).

-### 6:1 -- Cost ratio of OpenAI fine tuned vs base model queries
+### 6:1 -- Cost ratio of OpenAI fine-tuned vs base model queries

-It costs you 6 times as much to serve a fine tuned model as it does the base model on OpenAI.
+It costs you 6 times as much to serve a fine-tuned model as it does the base model on OpenAI.
 This is pretty exorbitant, but might make sense because of the possible multi-tenancy of base models.
-It also means it is far more cost effective to tweak the prompt for a base model than to fine tune a customized model.
+It also means it is far more cost effective to tweak the prompt for a base model than to fine-tune a customized model.

-### 1:1 -- Cost ratio of Self-Hosted base vs fine-tuned model queries
+### 1:1 -- Cost ratio of self-hosted base vs fine-tuned model queries

-If you’re self hosting a model, then it more or less costs the same amount to serve a fine tuned model as it does to serve a base one: the models have the same number of parameters.
+If you’re self hosting a model, then it more or less costs the same amount to serve a fine-tuned model as it does to serve a base one: the models have the same number of parameters.

-## Training and Fine Tuning
+## Training and fine-tuning

 ### ~$1 million: Cost to train a 13 billion parameter model on 1.4 trillion tokens